Shopify/shopify-api-js/docs/usage/billing.md

 ## Setting up for billing

-To trigger the billing behaviour, you should set the `BILLING` value when calling `Shopify.Context.initialize`.
+To trigger the billing behaviour, you should set the `BILLING` value when calling `setConfig`.
 This setting is an object containing the following values:

 | Parameter      | Type              | Required? | Default Value | Notes                                                              |